Craft n' Connect

 Design

-Our co-designers - Cat, Jiren, and Robert - were involved in nearly every stage of conceptualising and informing the design of Craft n' Connect.
+Our co-designers; Cat, Jiren, and Robert, were involved in nearly every stage of conceptualising the design of Craft n' Connect and informed many of the details pertaining to the game.

 We used our co-designers' common interests and experiences to pinpoint where and how they were able to contribute after figuring out Craft n' Connect's initial direction.

-The following are some areas informed directly by our co-designers:
+The following is a brief recap/description of some of the areas directly informed and inspired by our co-designers:

 1. Game & Gameplay